Extensions Guide

 Example: ROS 2 Topic Mapping

 The org.ros2 extension maps each sensor and motor to a ROS 2 topic name, message type, and QoS profile.
-This allows a ROS 2 launch system to auto-configure publishers and subscribers from the HCDF file without manual topic remapping.
+ROS-aware tooling can consume these declarations when configuring publishers and subscribers or checking topic mappings.

 <extension domain="org.ros2" version="1.0">